top of page

 Have you ever experienced a conversation where you couldn’t get your point across, no matter how hard you tried?
 Or have you ever felt partially validated by someone, but held back a delicate detail that you feared might erase their validation?
 In moments like these, it can feel as if two points of view are competing to decide who’s right and who’s wrong.
 Often, such “competitions” arise when we discuss our most vulnerable experiences, when our emotional investment is at its greatest, and every detail is worth fighting for.

-What’s needed in these moments is for someone to listen to you nonjudgmentally, ask considerate questions, and set aside their own experience so they can hear and appreciate your experience accurately.
+What’s needed in these moments is for someone to listen to you nonjudgmentally, ask considerate questions, and set aside their own views and assumptions so they can hear and appreciate your experience accurately.
 This approach is the North Star of how I work with all of my clients: the gentle, focused, and nonjudgmental exploration of the client’s point of view (including, where relevant, how they perceive the therapy I’m providing!).
 In other words, I’m actively holding space, helping to deepen the client’s understanding of their story and experience using the tools and strategies that I list further down the page.

 Through this process, a couple of things happen:

-You feel safe.
+• You feel safe.
 Nothing happens without safety.

-You can examine the meaning behind your issues and your attitude to them, without the static of someone else’s thoughts distracting you.
+• You can examine the meaning behind your issues and your attitude to them, without the static of someone else’s thoughts distracting you.

 Why is meaning important?
 It’s crucial because meaning is the root of beliefs, and as the neuroscientist Sam Harris has said, beliefs are levers that enable or prevent actions.
 We always act in line with what we really believe.